JetBrains/intellij-sdk-docs/topics/basics/ide_development_instance.md

 ### Determining a JetBrains Runtime Version

-The JetBrains Runtime is determined from the JDK version used to build the plugin project, regardless of whether it is built on macOS, Windows, or Linux.
+The JetBrains Runtime is determined by the JDK version used to build the plugin project, regardless of whether it is built on macOS, Windows, or Linux.
 For example, if a plugin is developed against the Java 8 SE Development Kit 8 for macOS (<path>jdk-8u212-macosx-x64.dmg</path>) to acquire the compatible JetBrains Runtime:

 * Go to the [GitHub JetBrains Runtime Releases](https://github.com/JetBrains/JetBrainsRuntime) for general information and the latest build.